 – You have to bring all the water you need for drinking, cleaning, etc your very self.
 It is recommended to bring a gallon (6 liters) of water per person per day, but that wasn’t enough for us.
 I think you should bring minimum 8 liters of water per person per day.

-– Don’t forget that you will need to take back all your wastewater, as well as all unused clean water.
+– Don’t forget that you will need to bring back all your wastewater, as well as all unused clean water.
 Those who don’t have shared showers or wastewater storage systems at their camps usually bring inflatable pools and take showers in them.
-Some of the water evaporates, but most of it remains.
-You put the remaining water in jerry cans to take it back home with you.
-To have warm water for shower, you can leave a jerry can full of water outside, it will warm up in a few hours.
+The water shouldn’t touch the soil.
+Some of the water evaporates from the pool, but most of it remains.
+You put the remaining water in containers and take it back home with you.
+To have warm water for shower, you can simply leave your water bins outside, it will warm up in a few hours.
 So, finding hot water will not be a problem.

 – When you leave the camp to go the playa or anywhere, you should take 2-3 liters of water with you.
 We used a CamelBack, which was very convenient, but you can also use other kinds of water containers.